 Joined Eastside in 2012email Jasmine

-Jasmine a Seattle native and earned her B.A. in Political Science and Social Studies as well as her teaching credential from Western Washington University.
+Jasmine is a Seattle native and earned her B.A. in Political Science and Social Studies as well as her teaching credential from Western Washington University.
 She taught high school social studies in Seattle for two years before moving to the Bay Area and joining Eastside.
 In her free time, Jasmine loves to run and play ultimate frisbee.

 Joined Eastside in 2009email Sarah